brett9897/brett9897.github.io/_posts/2020-05-28-no-hidden-returns.md

 author: Brett Koenig
 tags: [Typescript]
 category: FunctionalTypescript
+description: One of the issues with your everyday imperative function is that the return type, especially when dealing with IO, often lies to you.
 ---
 One of the issues with your everyday imperative function is that the return type, especially when dealing with IO, often lies to you.
 Take the following as an example.
 ``` ts